TrelisResearch/one-click-llms/README.md

 # one-click-llms
 > [!TIP]
+> Deepseek v3 and Llama 3.3 70B are now supported.
-> NEW: You can now run on an AMD MI300X - see SGLang below!
+> NEW: You can also now run on an AMD MI300X - see SGLang below!

 > [!TIP]
 > Post a new issue if you would like other templates.